smorfect/Google-Ads-Campaign-Analytics-SQL-PROJECT-/README.md

 - Enriched dataset by simulating campaigns and redistributing locations for realistic variation.
 - Conducted multi-level SQL analysis (campaign, location, device, keyword, time, portfolio) and built a performance dashboard view.

- Full methodology can be found here (Appendix)
+ A brief methodology can be found in [Technical Approach](approach.md).

 🔗 **SQL Scripts**
 - [Profiling & Data Quality Checks](#)